This post may contain affiliate links. If you purchase through my links, I may earn a commission, at no extra cost to you.

 So if you want to be saved and start a real relationship with Jesus today, you can pray this prayer from your heart:

-“Lord Jesus, I know that I’m a sinner, and I need Your forgiveness.
+“Jesus, I know that I was born with sin, and I need to be saved by Your grace.
 I believe that You died on the cross for my sins and rose again so I could have eternal life.
-Today, I turn from my old ways and invite You into my heart as my Lord and Savior.
-Thank You for saving me, forgiving me, and giving me a new life in You.
+Today, I accept You into my heart as my Lord and Savior.
+Help me to understand and appreciate what it truly means to be saved, and live accordingly.
+Thank You for saving me and giving me a new life in You.
 Amen.”

 Leave a Reply